vikashkumar2804/News-Widget/README.md

 #News-Widget is a News Demo Widget.

-This app i am using third party libraris
+This app i am using third party libraries

 1. Kingfisher for image caching